haroldmei/form-master/README.md

-# Form-Master
+# FormMaster

-Form-Master is an automation tool designed to streamline the university application process for students applying to Australian universities.
+FormMaster is an automation tool designed to streamline the university application process for students applying to Australian universities.
 The system uses Selenium WebDriver to interact with university application portals and automatically fill in application forms based on student data.

 ## Features